maestroi/NimiqDockerPool/README.md

 Clients are independent network nodes and generate or validate blocks themselves to support decentralization.
 Details about the mining pool protocol can be found [here](https://nimiq-network.github.io/developer-reference/chapters/pool-protocol.html#mining-pool-protocol).
 A mining pool client is implemented in [Nimiq Core](https://github.com/nimiq-network/core/tree/master/src/main/generic/miner).
+Created with love by Nimiq, and DockerPool with SushiPool.

 ## Architecture
 The pool server consists of three parts which communicate through a common Mariadb database (schema see `sql/create.sql`)